Privacy Statement

 • Other PwC member firms

-• For details of our member firm locations, please click here.
+• Details of our territory member firm locations

-• We may share personal data with other PwC member firms where necessary for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from PwC member firms in different territories).
+• We may share personal data with other PwC member firms where necessary for administrative purposes , to provide professional services to our clients ( for example when providing services involving advice from PwC member firms in different countries), and to develop new PwC technologies and services across the PwC network of member firms.

-• We store personal data on our or other PwC member firm servers in the EU, and the USA.
-IT support and services are provided by PwC India and PwC’s IT Services company.
+• We store personal data on other PwC member firm servers in the EU, Singapore and the USA.

 • Our business contacts are visible to and used by other PwC member firms to learn more about a contact, client or opportunity they have an interest in (please see the Business contacts section of this privacy statement for more information about our processing of this type of data).